All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Yes, especially if "normal" means between 85 and 100 mg/dL.
 A CGM reveals post-meal glucose excursions that fasting glucose alone misses entirely.
 Many people with a fasting glucose of 90 spike to 180+ after certain meals.
 That post-meal variability drives insulin resistance and inflammation even when fasting numbers look acceptable.
 Two weeks of CGM data provides more metabolic insight than years of annual fasting glucose tests.

-What if I cannot afford comprehensive blood work?
+What if I can't afford thorough blood work?

 If you can only order a few tests, prioritize fasting insulin and fasting glucose (to calculate HOMA-IR), HbA1c, and hsCRP.
 These four markers give you the most metabolic information per dollar.
 Many direct-to-consumer lab services offer metabolic panels for under $100 without a doctor's order.